bmrb-io/nmr-star-dictionary/documentation/dictionary_update_procedure.md

      * Accommodating depositors with new kinds of data that needs ‘immediate’ release
  * Publish NMR-STAR dictionary paper
    * Focus only on NMR-STAR?
-   * Include description of BioSTAR DDL or put this into a separate paper
+   * Include description of BioSTAR DDL or put this into a separate paper?

 Future dictionary development (future major releases):
 * Dictionary development issues